hellogreg/pstv/pstv.md

 For a controller-navigated interface, items should usually be in a line or a grid.
 This makes directional pad and analog stick navigation logical and predictable.
 Up, down, left, and right all correspond to d-pad button presses or analog movements.

 On a touchscreen like the Vita, a grid is less important.
-That's how we wound up with the current PSTV homescreen, where application icons are arranged diagonally, from row to row.
+That's how we wound up with the current PSTV homescreen, where application icons are arranged diagonally, row to row.

 With the apps organized like this, trying to move the cursor across rows is not only unpredictable, but it actually may move in the opposite horizontal direction from what’s intended.